6 Signs You May Be Having An Identity Crisis + What To Do Next

 In a world that actively disconnects us from our true selves, we are the only ones who can steer ourselves out of crisis.
 Stay as close to your inner voice as you can, connect with your confidants (and possibly a therapist), and step courageously into the next version of you.

-Stephanie Catahan is a health coach, community leader, and writer.
-With a psychology degree from University of California, Berkeley and trained at Duke Integrative Medicine, she applies a holistic lens to wellness and works with clients on their mindsets to prevent burnout.
-As a community leader, her work is intersectional, guiding clients through the many layers of their life’s context to reach their own version of ultimate well-being.
-She has experience building wellness initiatives for employee resources groups at companies like Google.
+Stephanie Catahan is a health coach and writer.
+With a psychology degree from University of California, Berkeley and trained at Duke Integrative Medicine and iPEC, she applies a holistic lens to her wellness writing.
+She also has experience building corporate wellness initiatives for employee resources groups at companies like Google, encouraging members to build sustainable health strategies to prevent burnout.